dataprofessor/streamlit-for-datascience/lesson-2.md

 df
 ```

-which should yield the following:
+which should yield the following DataFrame:

 <p align="center">
   <img src="./img/lesson-2-pandas-df-output.png" width="60%">
 </p>

+The DataFrame could be thought of as having an $m×n$ matrix with $m$ rows and $n$ columns.